New National Professional Qualifications

 If you are not eligible for scholarship funding, you can still undertake an NPQ.
 Please contact firstname.lastname@example.org directly for a call back discussion.

-The costs for NPQs from 2021/22 are determined by the lead providers appointed by the Department For Education.
+The costs for NPQs are determined by the lead providers appointed by the Department For Education.

 Scholarship Funding from the DfE may be available as part of the government’s long-term education recovery plan.

 Learners First Partnership is a founding member and strategic partner of Potentia Teaching School Hub.
-In this capacity, we will be working collaboratively with colleagues across our regions to ensure teachers and non teachers have access to high quality, contextualised leadership qualifications at all stages of their career.
+In this capacity, we have been working collaboratively with colleagues across our regions to ensure teachers and non teachers have access to high quality, contextualised leadership qualifications at all stages of their career.
 Potentia TSH will be fulfilling this role as a delivery partner of Educational Development Trust

 Learners First is an established, independent, not-for-profit organisation with an excellent track record of facilitating, delivering and supporting thousands of leaders to achieve the NPQs and benefit significantly from high quality professional development opportunities.
 Through a relentless focus on participant relationship management, one to one support and exceptional facilitation and domain expertise, we pride ourselves on how well we nurture professional growth and navigate challenges to ensure successful completion of NPQ programmes.
 By connecting with the plethora of existing and new talented professionals across our region, our strategic partnership with Potentia Teaching School Hub we are committed to making a seamless transition to deliver an exceptional experience through to the new national NPQ offer.

 - Teachers learn like everyone else: as a delivery partner we provide materials, tutoring and coaching that combine evidence-based learning approaches with empowering routines and Deliberate Practice to help embed what is being learned.